RajThapa7/cloudfactory-frontend-assessment1/OUTPUT.md

 - Issue: HeroSearchBar was not keyboard accessible
 - Fix: Added aria-label to search inputs, type="submit" to the Button and wrapped the search input in a <form>

+2. Made Ui fixes to the HeroSearchBar component

+- Issue: UI not matching with the figma design and only the inner `Input` component was being focused
+- Fix: modified the classes to match the figma design and added focus styling to the outer container

 ### BoxArea97

 1. Component renamed from `BoxArea97` to `HeroSection`